LajosPolya/aws-cdk-templates/deploy-lambda-from-s3/README.md

 Before deploying this lambda, first follow the instructions to deploy a [private S3 bucket](../deploy-s3-private-bucket/README.md) which houses the Lambda handler's code.

-Next, follow the instructions in [lambda-handler](../lambda-handler/README.md) to build a zip files of the Lambda handler's code.
+Next, follow the instructions in [lambda-handler](../lambda-handler/README.md) to build a zip file of the Lambda handler's code.

 Then, upload the zip file to the private S3 bucket: